antonok-edm/kb/README.md

 Mouse puts cursor controls on the right side of the keyboard, with cursor speed controls operated by the left hand.

 ## Customizing the keyboard
-My firmware allows for easy remapping of keys on any layer. `layermaps.h` includes the behavior of every key.
+My firmware allows for easy remapping of keys on any layer. `layermaps.c` includes the behavior of every key.
 Each key can take one of the following functions:

 | Function | Description                                                                     | Examples                                                                 |
 |----------|---------------------------------------------------------------------------------|--------------------------------------------------------------------------|